What is our philosophy?

 Profile Based – Bright & Aromatic, Rich & Chocolatey.
 Quality and flavour profile expectations independent of origin, expect the coffee to live up to these standards without certain origin restrictions.

 Seasonality Based – Discovery Subscription.
-This is a self-imposed limitation, by offering a new coffee each month with a coffee subscription, we have to make sure the coffee is freshly harvested and in season.
+This is a self-imposed limitation, by offering a new coffee each month with a coffee beans subscription, we have to make sure the coffee is freshly harvested and in season.

 Producer Based – Machu Picchu.
 Develop your coffee offerings around specific producer relationships, they will take on your feedback to improve the coffee to match our desired flavour profiles.